karlyndiary/Amazon-API-EDA/README.md

 - resolution: Screen resolution of the laptop
 - processor_brand: Brand of the processor
 - service: Additional services provided with the product

+## Data Cleaning in MS SQL Server

+- [] price - remove comma and dot
+- [] rating - remove the word rating
+- [] mrp - remove sign and comma
+- [] ram - remove gb
+- [] storage - extract all with ssd
+- [] star - mean value for missing
+- [] screen size - convert cm to inches and maybe remove inches

 ## Dashboard